Seberius/cache_lib/README.md

 The TTL cache is an extension of the LRU cache, adding a TTL eviction strategy that takes precedence over LRU eviction.

 ##### LIRS:
-The LIRS cache implements the Low Inter-Reference Recency Set Replacement Policy developed by Song Jiang and Xiaodong Zhang.
+The LIRS cache implements the Low Inter-Reference Recency Set eviction policy.
+LIRS improves performance over LRU by taking into account the recency and reuse of an item in eviction selection.
 Please reference the [original paper](http://citeseer.ist.psu.edu/viewdoc/summary?doi=10.1.1.116.2184) for more information.

 ##### CacheLib is Ruby >= 1.9.3 only.
 If you are looking for a LRU cache that supports an earlier version or just want an alternative LRU cache, please take a look at [LruRedux](https://github.com/SamSaffron/lru_redux).